-My previous article titled “Vaccine Safety and Loving Our Neighbors” generated some ardent reader responses in 2015 when originally posted.
+My previous article titled “Vaccine Safety and Loving Our Neighbors” generated some ardent reader responses.
 In this follow-up article I would like to acknowledge and address many of these responses, especially those from readers who expressed concern over the evidence for vaccine effectiveness and safety.

 As RTB brings forward scientific evidence to support biblical faith, we desire to facilitate dialogue and have committed ourselves to pursuing truth together.
 It is with humility and grace that I attempt to answer the most frequently asked questions and objections concerning viruses and vaccines.
 (For clarity, question topics are highlighted in bold.)

 What are your background and credentials for writing such an article?

 In college I knew I wanted to study and research viral microbes that challenged medical science’s ability to treat and prevent diseases.
 For the majority of 20 years, that’s exactly what I did.

 In grad school, I researched viruses that cause encephalitis, AIDS, and demyelination.
 In 1996, I completed my PhD in molecular and cellular biology (with an emphasis in virology) at the University of Pennsylvania.
 Subsequently, I conducted proof-of-concept (or preclinical) studies for vaccine development for viruses that cause respiratory ailments, AIDS, and other human diseases.
 My research focused on developing animal models and evaluating potential vaccines (and related products) to prevent and treat infections caused by human viruses.

 My colleagues and I examined the best ways to generate and administer vaccines to offer the most protection with the least risk.
 We evaluated different routes of inoculation and different doses.
 We had to demonstrate the mechanism of protection for each potential vaccine and examine any potential side effects or adverse outcomes observed in the animal models.